 We now know the fate of Terminator 2: 3-D at Universal Studios Florida – it has officially been terminated.
 FansRead more

-Terminator 2: 3-D will be closing permanently after October 8 for a brand new attraction based on a high-energy Universal franchise!
+Terminator 2: 3-D closed October 9, 2018 for a brand new attraction based on a high-energy Universal franchise!

 Although Terminator 2: Judgement Day is over 20-years-old, Terminator 2: 3-D remains relevant by mixing live action and 3-D seamlessly in this James Cameron produced attraction.
 Universal approached the director to do an attraction based on the film and to say that he went all out on it would be an understatement.
 Cameron brought back Arnold Schwarzenegger, Linda Hamilton and Eddie Furlong to reprise their roles and ended up spending more than $60 million dollars on the entire thing.